 At the Border Patrol academy I was introduced to the brutal culture that has existed in the agency since its inception in 1924.
 I was sexually assaulted by a male agent and ordered to not press charges.
 I graduated the academy as did my rapist.
 I am forever frozen in time in our class picture, a predator and his victim in uniform.
 I did not understand that this was the Border Patrol rape culture that I and many other women were targeted in.
 I thought if I could prove myself as a good agent, all of those memories would disappear.

 Like other agents, I used racist terms for migrants, I enforced our unjust and cruel policies and I violated people's rights on a daily basis.
 When I resigned in protest because I was ordered to not whistleblow on my drug smuggling boss, I walked away from immigration and my former life because I could, because immigration laws did not affect me as a white woman.

 Years later in 2015, suffering from PTSD from my childhood and from my service as a Senior Patrol Agent, I attempted suicide.
 This began my journey I am still on today.
 I forced myself to admit my racism, my privilege and my actions as an agent.
 Today, I tell the truth about my former agency.
 I speak about the brutal policies agents enforce, the racism and rape culture embedded deep within it, and I write about my experiences.

 More than anything, I listen.
 I listen to migrants abused by agents.
 I listen to other agents abused by agents.
+I listen to agents traumatized by enforcing inhumane policies.
 I listen to spouses of agents.
 I listen to families who have lost loved ones to agents.
 I listen to those who experience first hand the traumatic results of our deterrence policies.